 For different sleuths

-In response to that, a reader, Carol, asked if there can be many truths.
 It's a great question.
 The kind that I read and instinctively want to have an answer for already.
 Because there is comfort in feeling like we know and discomfort in feeling like we don't.
 But I have learned over time that it is in my interest to move toward the discomfort of not knowing.
 See what's there.
 Maybe gather a few clues.
 Move on to a more informed not knowing.
 It doesn't mean that I always do it (my inner bullshitter and its cheap tricks are formidable foes).
 It just means that I've been around the sun enough times to know that I should, and to know that there is a far worse discomfort in feeling like we know while knowing—somewhere deep down—that we don't.

 I think it depends what kind of truths we're talking about.
 Objective versus subjective versus consensus, and so on.
 With objective truths, I think there can be only one.
 With subjective truths, there can be many.
 I think this is the source of many problems in the world.
 People want their subjective truths (or beliefs, small-t truths) to override objective truths and become consensus truths, accepted by all.
 These kinds of small-t truths are part of what makes a small-l liberal society so important.
-If we mandate x or ban y to codify subjective truths, we become an illiberal society ensnared in ideological conflict, which, you know, we [kind of] are now.
+If we mandate x or ban y to codify subjective truths, we become an illiberal society ensnared in ideological conflict, which, you know, we kind of are now.

 —I believe subjective truth x, despite its inconsistency with consensus truth y and objective truth z.
 Society should therefore dismiss y and z and accept x.
 Resistance will not be tolerated.